-This command displays a sorted list of any unit associated with an ID.
-If no units are associated with an ID, an informational message will be displayed stating "No Units with Identifiers."
+Displays a sorted list of any unit associated with an ID.
+If no units are associated with an ID, the informational message "No Units with Identifiers" is displayed.

 SHOW ID

 To display a list of units associated with IDs, enter: